-At a certain age we’re taught that the study of cause and effect offers insight on the formation of phenomena.
+At a certain age, we’re taught that the study of cause and effect offers insight on the formation of phenomena.
 The study examines degrees of consideration between separate facts.
-We learn that the cause explains “why” something happens and we learn the effect describes “what” happens.
-This helps explain why literature on science and nature deals in cause and effect.
+We learn that the cause explains “why” something happens, and we learn the effect describes “what” happens.
+This helps explain why the literature on science and nature deals with cause and effect.
 However, awesome storytelling concentrates on the solicitation of emotions; not in prose approach.

 The comic book (particularly modern American methodology) is the evolution of storytelling that teaches us about our humanity.
 For many, the comic book serves as a gravitating medium that introduces the interplay between good and evil, between right and wrong, with some storylines introducing the concept of moral and immoral discussion.

-Culture hands us many definitions on art.
-An early and primal definition, art is any form of expression.
-More discerning definitions on art become embedded as we grow into young adults.
-As parents and authority figures instill their values on expression, centered on application for the most part, and fueled by “art experts” whom portrays the comic book as distasteful drawings, too saturated, loud or blatantly aggressive.
-It’s around this time, when a child reaches a certain age that authority figures dictate which forms of expressions are suitable or proper.
+Culture hands us many definitions of art.
+In an early and primal explanation, art is any form of expression.
+More discerning descriptions of art become embedded as we grow into young adults.
+As parents and authority figures instill their values on appearance, centered on an application for the most part, and fueled by “art experts,” who portrays the comic book as distasteful drawings, too saturated, loud, or blatantly aggressive.
+It’s around this time when a child reaches a certain age that authority figures dictate which forms of expressions are suitable or proper.

 Thus, many young adults find themselves joining secrete or secluded clubs in fear of unpopular status.
 And those are the luckier ones!

 The bigger victims are those who joined the class that completely rejects the comic book.
-It’s the latter group, indoctrinate with the attitude of affirmed uncertainty that art is as much about the application as it is about the expression of human creative skill and imagination, who fails to value the application of the comic book.
+It’s the latter group, indoctrinated with the attitude of affirmed uncertainty that art is as much about the application as it is about the expression of human creative skill and imagination, who fails to value the use of the comic book.

 Disregarded or underestimated, lessons within the forgotten comic book are lost, and stories trench in primary emotions are then forgotten.

-The branding enthusiast within knows that primary emotions often guide behaviors, and that businesses perceived to hold a strong entrepreneurial spirit embrace comic book fundamentals that transcend traditional boundaries of engagement.
+The branding enthusiast within knows that primary emotions often guide behaviors and that businesses perceived to hold a robust entrepreneurial spirit embrace comic book fundamentals that transcend traditional boundaries of engagement.

-Recognizing how the comic book is taken away for the novel and later for the textbook, this post will serve as acknowledgment to the formative reading materials that introduced and cultivated marketing lessons further developed in business school.
+Recognizing how the comic book is taken away for the novel and later for the textbook, this post will serve as an acknowledgment of the formative reading materials that introduced and cultivated marketing lessons further developed in business school.

-Please allow me to being with my favorite, as I endorse the illustration.
+Please allow me to be with my favorite, as I endorse the illustration.

 Branding and Brand Awareness: Everyone recognizes the Superman shield, also known as the Superman logo, as the iconic emblem for the fictional DC Comics superhero, Superman.
 The iconic “S” within a pentagon is a literary symbol for the last son of Krypton, Kal-E, later named Clark Kent/Superman.
 However, the use of logo grows to display whenever there is a scene of rescue or a triumph battle.